karllhughes/learn/_posts/2021-06-11-paying-freelance-writers.md

 *   Webpages
 *   Product manuals

 Since they can take on very specific work with tight deadlines, freelance technical writers remove unnecessary burdens from your core team.
-They are highly skilled at whagnmt they do and make it easy for leads to access your technical content.
+They are highly skilled at what they do and make it easy for leads to access your technical content.
 Finally, and maybe most importantly, freelance tech writers cost much less than full-time employees.
 Instead of paying training costs, benefits, and salaries, you’ll only pay the freelancer’s asking rate.

 ## What’s So Hard About Paying Your Freelance Technical Writer?